 Royal Air Maroc’s 787 business class

-I do think buying Etihad Guest miles for 1.6 cents each could represent a good value, though I should also mention that Etihad Guest is transfer partners with both Amex Membership Rewards and Citi ThankYou, so for those with access to US credit cards, there are other useful ways to accrue these miles.
+I do think buying Etihad Guest miles for 1.54 cents each could represent a good value, though I should also mention that Etihad Guest is transfer partners with Amex Membership Rewards, Citi ThankYou, and Capital One, so for those with access to US credit cards, there are other useful ways to accrue these miles.